Innocentsax/alx-backend/README.md

 ## Projects
 - [Pagination](./0x00-pagination)

 Elevate your Backend skills in Python and Node.js.
-Join us for a coding journey like no other. 🚀 #ALX-Backend Specialisation
+Join us for a coding journey like no other. 🚀 #ALX-Backend Specialisation.